-> - Fresh Tomatoes and Parmesan Cheese.
+- Fresh Tomatoes and Mozzarella Cheese.
 Bake this for a few minutes to get the cheese crispy.
 Works especially well with those who have a toaster oven.

 - Nacho Toast.
 Add salsa, green onions and cheese- then bake.
 The salsa I bought was super runny, or these would look better, I’m sure!